matejczukm/packit-polygons/README.md

 | Hexagonal 4 | 12/19 | 13/16 | 71% |
 | Hexagonal 5 | 8/10 | 6/6 | 88% |
 | Hexagonal 6 | 3/7 | 7/8 | 67% |

+The models clearly show better performance in one of the starting configurations (especially for smaller, less complex variants).
+For games against humans, the game tree was built anew for each session, which resulted in more exploration and, consequently, worse results.
+However, in longer sessions (where the game tree was better established) the models had a significant advantage.

+## Contributors
+[Piotr Kosakowski](https://github.com/piotr-kosakowski) designed the UI, web app, pip package and HuggingFac [Michał Matejczuk](https://github.com/matejczukm) implemented the games, trained the models and performed tests